ruchikaranpise6/trip-service/docker-demo/readme.txt

 1. docker run -p 3307:3307 --name mysqldb mysql

-this command will give you an error as usernmae and password are not set.
+this command will give you an error as username and password are not set.

 so delete created docker container-